jito-foundation/jito-solana/docs/src/operations/setup-a-validator.md

 You will also want to mount the accounts db on a separate hard drive.
 The process will be similar to the ledger example above.

-Assuming you have device at `/dev/nvme1n1`, format the device and verify it
+Assuming you have a device at `/dev/nvme1n1`, format the device and verify it
 exists:

 ```